 But a lot of trekkers fall short with this type of training and really don't make the most of its potential benefits.

 With a little thought, a little planning and a little organisation, you can turn your trek training into an incredibly effective tool to help you towards a safe, enjoyable and successful adventure.

 Here are four principles to make the most out of your trek training...

-Healthy Iron levels are ESSENTIAL if you are planning an Altitude Trek...
+Healthy Iron levels are essential if you are planning an altitude hike or trek...

 However for some reason, no one is talking about it!

-Today, I am going to share why iron is so important for altitude trekkers and what you need to do to maintain healthy iron levels for your trek.
+Today, I am going to share why iron is so important for altitude hikers and what you need to do to maintain healthy iron levels for your adventure.

 Rowan is a personal trainer who specialises in training for hiking, trekkers and mountaineers for their bucket list adventures.